 Interface advances are set to blur the line between the real world and the digital one.
-While new interfaces such as AR glasses and hand-free headsets are being developed, the question is being raised whether screens, which are so predominant now, are set to disappear.
+While new interfaces such as AR glasses, hand-free headsets and even smart contact lenses are being developed, the question is being raised whether screens, which are so predominant now, are set to disappear.

 It is nearly 10 years since the iPad first hit the market.
 Along with the iPhone, it was among the first devices to popularize portable touchscreen interfaces.
 But since then, not much has changed in computer interface design, and the majority of computer interaction still revolves around the QWERTY keyboard, first devised in the 1870s.